Group Lawsuit 2.0 for DV2026 Selectees

 No. Only DV-2026 selectees are eligible to participate.

-The deadline for joining the lawsuit is February 28, 2026.
-That deadline is in concrete and will not be extended.
+The deadline for joining the lawsuit is JUNE 15, 2026.
+That deadline is concrete and will not be extended.
 However, keep in mind that the earlier plaintiffs join the lawsuit, the better we can integrate our plaintiffs’ facts into our arguments, which will result in a stronger and more convincing lawsuit.
 If everyone joins at the last minute, we will have less time, to prepare the best possible lawsuit.
 Time is of the essence, and we appreciate all those who choose to participate early.

-This litigation will be filed in the U.S. District Court for the District of Columbia.
 Note: there is no guarantee as to which judge we will be assigned.
 The assignment of our judge is unknown and will remain unknown until after the lawsuit is filed.
 Based on our experience with related cases, judge assignments may change more than once in the initial weeks of the case, before being finally assigned to a judge who will preside over the case to conclusion.

-It is very unlikely, because in 2024, the Circuit Court of Appeals ruled that judges do not have that authority.
+It is very unlikely, because in 2024, the Circuit Court of Appeals for the District of Columbia ruled that judges do not have that authority.

 No. Representation will not include consular processing support.